paulLeClair/P-Engine/README.md

 cmake --build ./build --config Debug --target pgame
 ~~~~

-Currently the engine doesn't do much when you run it, but with a few more additions it should be able to do something interesting I hope!
-The base implementation of the engine shouldn't do a lot on its own, anyway; the user has to specialize it by extending it with their own code.
-When it's ready, I'll refit this entire build process so that you only have to supply your relevant source files and the engine will hook them in (assuming that's doable).

 ## External Libraries

 NOTE - there has been a ton of updates since I wrote this.
 This is not exhaustive!
 External library code can be found in `src/libs`